Focus Areas + Initiatives

-Demographic data determines the appropriate Coalition programs.
-For example, counties with large bodies of water typically place a greater emphasis on drowning prevention initiatives.
-Although the programs vary across Coalitions, the mission remained the same to prevent unintentional injury, the number one cause of death to children birth to 19 years of age.
+Demographic data determines the most appropriate coalition programs to offer within the community.
+In the instance of a county with large bodies of water, there would typically be a greater emphasis on drowning prevention initiatives.
+Although programs vary across Coalitions, the mission remains the same in which to prevent unintentional injury, the number one cause of death to children birth to 19 years of age.

 Fire Safety programs focus on demonstrating and educating children, caregivers, and professionals on how to prevent injuries from fires, burns, and smoke inhalation.